ethancobos/dotfiles/README.md

 ## [Homebrew](https://brew.sh)

+The Missing Package Manager for macOS (or Linux).

 ### Installation and Configuration

 **Follow the guidance on the official Homebrew website for detail of how to install on your machine**